This page gives an overview of the high-level components involved in a Spanner request and how each component can affect latency.

 Google Front End (GFE) latency is the length of time (in milliseconds) between when the Google network receives a remote procedure call from the client and when the GFE receives the first byte of the response.
 This latency doesn't include any TCP/SSL handshake.

-Every response from Spanner, whether it's REST or gRPC, includes a header that contains the total time between the GFE and the backend (the Spanner service) for both the request and the response.
-This helps to differentiate better the source of the latency between the client and the Google network.
+Every response from Spanner (REST or gRPC) includes a header that contains the total time between the GFE and the backend (the Spanner service) for the request and the response.
+This helps to differentiate better the source of the latency between the client and the GFE.

 Spanner API request latency

-Spanner API request latency is the length of time (in seconds) between the first byte of request that the Spanner API frontend receives and the last byte of response that the Spanner API frontend sends.
+Spanner API request latency is the length of time (in seconds) from when the Spanner AFE receives the first byte of a request to when the Spanner API frontend sends the last byte of a response.
 The latency includes the time needed for processing API requests in both the Spanner backend and the API layer.
 However, this latency doesn't include network or reverse-proxy overhead between Spanner clients and servers.

 Query latency